msobanjo/courseware/topics/powershell/modules/variables/README.md

 $myIntegerVariable = 2
 ```
 ### Explicitly Applied Data Types
-There are often occasions where we need to set the data type for a variable because we want to be able to use some functionality which only a specific type has, or to improve the readability of the code.
+There are often times where we should set the data type for a variable as it allows for functionality which only a specific type has.
+It also improves the readability of the code.
-For example a variable with a type of `DateTime` will have a lot for functionality built in as opposed to using just a `String`.
+For example, a variable with a type of `DateTime` will have more functionality built-in to work with dates as opposed to using a `String`.
-Take this string `“February 26, 2015”` for instance, we can see it is a date but PowerShell doesn’t know that you want it to be of type `DateTime`, so for an occasion where we want to compare two dates, PowerShell won't be able to do it:
+Take this string `“February 26, 2015”` for instance - we can see it is a date but PowerShell doesn’t know that you want it to be of type `DateTime`, so for an occasion where we want to compare two dates, PowerShell won't be able to do it:
 ```text
 PS C:\Users\bob> $differenceBetweenTwoDates = (“February 26, 2015” - “February 15, 2015”)
 Cannot convert value "February 26, 2015" to type "System.Int32".
 Error: "Input string was not in a correct format."